-(3) Consists of 4,761,905 shares of common stock issuable upon conversion of 4,000 shares of Series A Preferred Stock and 4,324,324 shares of common stock issuable upon exercise of a warrant held by Broadfin.
-Both the conversion of the Series A Preferred Stock and the exercise of the warrants are subject to a 9.99% blocker.
+(3) Consists of 1,559,454 shares of common stock issuable upon conversion of 4,000 shares of Series B Preferred Stock and Debentures with a principal amount of \$3,252,032.69 convertible into 1,267,849 shares of common stock, 1,267,849 shares of common stock issuable upon exercise of a Series B Common Stock Warrant and 1,559,454 shares of common stock issuable upon exercise of a Series B Common Stock Warrant held by Broadfin.
+Both the conversion of the Series B Preferred Stock and the Debentures and the exercise of the warrants are subject to a 9.99% blocker.